 Earthquakes

-An earthquake is what happens when two blocks of the earth suddenly slip past one another.
+An earthquake happens when two blocks of the earth suddenly slip past one another.
 Earthquakes are the vibrations caused by rocks breaking under stress.
 The underground surface along which the rock breaks and moves is called a fault plane.

 Seismic activity Copyright : normaals